RMS: Ally or Enemy of the Revenue Manager?

 1. With Revenue Manager and RMS:

-• The ideal situation, where technology and human skill are effectively combined.
+• The ideal situation, where technology and human skill combine effectively.

 • This combination maximizes efficiency and accuracy in revenue management.